Learn what cannabis flavonoids are, how they work, and what role they play in your overall health.

-By now, you’ve probably heard all the terms in cannabis language.
+By now, you’ve probably heard all of the terms in cannabis language.
 You’ve heard about cannabinoids, like THC and CBD, that work with the ECS (endocannabinoid system).
 Then there’s the terpenes that create the smells of cannabis and other plants, like linalool, that also have their own medicinal benefits.
 All of those terms get discussed pretty regularly, but have you heard about flavonoids?

-Flavonoids influence and regulate the color of fruits and vegetables, and now we know they affect the color of cannabis.
-Flavonoids in cannabis and other plants play a complicated role in attracting pollinators to flowers and natural defense mechanisms like warding off pests or diseases.
+Flavonoids influence and regulate the color of fruits and vegetables.
+Now we know they affect the color of cannabis.
+Flavonoids in cannabis and other plants play a complicated role in attracting pollinators to flowers, and natural defense mechanisms like warding off pests or diseases.

 Another leading killer in America, strokes accounts for more than 795,000 deaths per year.
 Those are a lot of people who could potentially benefit from more flavonoids.
-Whether they come from cannabis or the fruits and veggies in your kitchen, it doesn’t really matter, as long they could potentially save so many lives.
+Whether they come from cannabis or fruits and veggies, they could potentially save many lives.